 Below you will find a number of strategies customers have adopted to migrate data.

-With any strategy Zoom gives you a number of ways to apply metadata on incoming assets:
+With any strategy Zoom gives you a number of ways to migrate files and apply metadata on incoming assets:

 - Hot Folder for ingesting dropped assets, with a Zoom Metadata property file configured to apply same set of metadata values to a batch of dropped assets